Skip to main content

 There are bound to be differences that underline the need for an implementation partner who understands the weightage that each function gets in one inclusive strategy.

-4. Intelligent analytics capabilities - Long-term returns on IoT investments are facilitated by accurate reporting and associated analytics on IoT solution performance.
+4. Intelligent analytics capabilities.
+Long-term returns on IoT investments are facilitated by accurate reporting and associated analytics on IoT solution performance.
 The system ought to be capable of handling the enormous amounts of data, which is critical to the functioning of a high-performance analytics platform.

 Two major considerations associated with any large technology investment like IoT are irrecoverable cost of the project and uncertainty about the value returned.